MichaelCurrin/coding-blog/_posts/2020-08-14-what-is-a-makefile.md

 There are some gotchas for advanced scripting for vars and conditionals, like `$VARIABLE` needs to be `$$VARIABLE`.
 But for basic uses you can do plenty without getting into that.

-I wrote a [cheatsheet](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/shell/make.html) for some of the more advanced syntax.
+I wrote a [Make cheatsheet](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/make/) for some of the more advanced syntax.